 11. Share Your Garden

 Food is the way to people’s hearts!
-If you have a garden, surprise your neighbors with some fresh fruits, vegetables, or herbs.
+If you have an indoor garden, surprise your neighbors with some fresh fruits, vegetables, or herbs.
 You can even give them a recipe to try using the ingredients you gave them.

 12. Buy Gift Cards